babincc/flutter_workshop/packages/radio_group_v2/example/README.md

 # example

-Demonstrates how to use the radio_group_v2 plugin.
+Demonstrates how to use the radio_group_v2 package.